software-students-fall2022/containerized-app-exercise-team11/README.md

 pip install -r requirements.txt
 ```
 ### Step 3: Start Docker Containers
-In a seperate terminal window, start the docker containers for the web app and MongoDB database by using:
+In a seperate terminal window, in the root directory of the project, start the docker containers for the web app and MongoDB database by using:
 ```
 docker compose up
 ```